British Values at St Andrew's

 We help children to understand that they have rights and personal freedom and how they can exercise these

 At St Andrew's we allow children to make choices in a safe an supportive environment.
-We help them to understand that everyone in our school has rights and how them how to exercise these rights and their personal freedoms safely.
-This is achieved through our Collective Worship and also within the curriculum, for example within PSHE and Science lessons and through e-safety teaching.
+We help them to understand that everyone in our school has rights and how to exercise these rights and their personal freedoms safely.
+This is achieved through our Collective Worship, through our modelling of successful interactions between children and adults and also within the curriculum, for example within PSHE and Science lessons and through e-safety teaching.
 Children have opportunities to make choices within their learning and how they participate in extra-curricular opportunities within school.

 We encourage our children to show mutual respect for themselves and for others